jayemerson/shinier/README.md

 =======

-A package extending package shiny (in very minor ways) and assisting in the creation of Shiny interactive web applications
+A package extending package shiny (in very minor ways) and assisting in the creation of Shiny interactive web applications.
+As I learn more about Shiny, I may end-of-life this.
+But for now, here we go.

 ## Features